Johnstul/LaTeX-Docs/README.md

 https://artofproblemsolving.com/texer

-.tex files need to be converted to proper LaTeX format.
+.tex files need to be converted and edited to proper LaTeX format (don't try to run them as .tex files).